HongyanYang825/Graph/README.md

   # edges = ['AB', 'AC', 'BC', 'DE', 'EF', 'FG', 'DG']
   # edge_lens = [2, 2, 2, 1, 1, 1, 1]
-For example, above is the inputs for a DISCONNECTED graph consisting of 1).
-Triangle ABC with side length equals 2 and
-  2).
-Square DEFG with side length equals 1
+For example, above is the inputs for a DISCONNECTED graph consisting of 1). a sub_graph of Triangle ABC with side length equals 2 and 2). a sub_graph of Square DEFG with side length equals 1

 The main methods and functions of this package contains four consistent and related parts:
   1) Check and format user's inputs and report ValueError when the graph cannot be created.